ryantibs/quantgen/README.md

 quantile regression (with generalized lasso penalties and noncrossing constraints), cross-validation, quantile extrapolation, and quantile ensembles.

-Its original was to support the development of [Delphi's](https://delphi.cmu.edu) COVID forecasts, and the development an ensemble forecaster out of individual component models submitted to the [COVID Forecast Hub](https://github.com/reichlab/covid19-forecast-hub/).
+Its original goal was to support the development of [Delphi's](https://delphi.cmu.edu) COVID forecasts, and the development an ensemble forecaster out of individual component models submitted to the [COVID Forecast Hub](https://github.com/reichlab/covid19-forecast-hub/).
 The